Articles, Conscious Consciousness, conscious relationships

 Love does not arrive as a single idea, a sentimental phrase, or a promise spoken by a parent, caretaker, partner, or teacher.
 Love reaches the human being through experience.
 We learn love through touch, nourishment, safety, emotional presence, protection, encouragement, answers, attention, patience, and the freedom to grow at our own pace.
 When our caretakers met our needs, our bodies, emotions, and minds registered love.
 When they denied, ignored, controlled, shamed, hurried, or withheld those needs, we adapted.
 We created filters through which we later viewed intimacy, sexuality, friendship, parenting, authority, spirituality, and life itself.

 These filters form early.
 Before we can explain what happened to us, our bodies already know.
 Before we can name abandonment, rejection, hunger, overstimulation, shame, loneliness, or fear, our nervous systems respond.
 As we grow, the unmet need may become a pattern.
 We may overreact, underreact, withdraw, perform, please, rebel, freeze, intellectualize, seek constant reassurance, or defend ourselves from love while longing for it.
-Yet the old pattern does not have to rule us forever.
+Yet the old pattern need not rule us forever.
 When we feel what happened to us, understand how we adapted, and give ourselves the love, care, and awareness we once needed, we begin to heal.

 LINE I CONSCIOUSNESS: BODY